 **Please note, while we encourage guests to enjoy every aspect of the day tour, it is important to pay special attention to your guide’s recommendations and instructions.
 Do not go near the sharks in the marina at Staniel Cay.
 Please wait until Compass Cay to interact with the sharks.
 This is for your safety!

-*** COVID requirements for both The Bahamas and U.S. must be followed.
+COVID-19 requirements for both The Bahamas and U.S. MUST BE FOLLOWED.
 They currently apply as follows:

 Do I need a Passport?